A Travel Price Comparison for Families, Couples, and Backpackers Santorini vs. Tokyo for Attractions, Food, Nightlife, and Families

 Five days in Santorini or Tokyo?

 Santorini is a fun place to experience.
-In Santorini, many people enjoy the shopping and museums that this quaint destination offers.
+Santorini is a small town with plenty to do.
 People often spend their time relaxing at one of the resorts.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 People visit Tokyo because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.